minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    Standalone/file system mode continues to work on any release up to and including MinIO Server `RELEASE.2022-10-24T18-35-07Z <https://github.com/minio/minio/releases/tag/RELEASE.2022-10-24T18-35-07Z>`__.
    To continue using a standalone deployment, install that MinIO Server release with MinIO Client `RELEASE.2022-10-29T10-09-23Z <https://github.com/minio/mc/releases/tag/RELEASE.2022-10-29T10-09-23Z>`__ or any `earlier release <https://github.com/minio/minio/releases>`__ with its corresponding MinIO Client.
 Note that the version of the MinIO Client should be newer and as close as possible to the version of the MinIO server.

+   Filesystem mode deployments must be on at least `RELEASE.2022-06-25T15-50-16Z <https://github.com/minio/minio/releases/tag/RELEASE.2022-06-25T15-50-16Z>`__  to use the MinIO Client import and export commands.
+   Filesystem mode deployments up to and including `RELEASE.2022-06-20T23-13-45Z <https://github.com/minio/minio/releases/tag/RELEASE.2022-06-20T23-13-45Z>`__ can be migrated by manually recreating users, policies, buckets, and other resources on the new deployment.

 Procedure